 Gangelt, municipality of Germany

-Gangelt is a non-urban municipality in Heinsberg district, North Rhine-Westphalia.
-The area contains farmland, meadows, and scattered residential zones that reflect the typical rural landscape of the region.
+Gangelt is a non-urban municipality in the Heinsberg district of North Rhine-Westphalia, close to the Dutch border.
+The area is made up of farmland, meadows, and scattered residential zones spread across a flat landscape in western Germany.

 The community of curious travelers